TJDiamonds123/wazzu-checkers-trio/README.md

 ## Polymorphism

-* Polymorphism is used from a derived Piece.hpp class into KingPiece.hpp and NormalPiece.hpp separately.
-This polymorphism is for each piece and they behave differently based on the class it is.
-Whether its a normal piece or a king piece.
+* Polymorphism is used through the Piece.hpp class into KingPiece.hpp and NormalPiece.hpp separately.
+Each class overrites the draw function which allows the piece to behave differently based on what kind of piece it is.
 The program treats all the pieces the same but draw them differently based on the case.

 ## Video